 Air borders reopened on 1 August and limited commercial flights are due to start running during week beginning 3 August.
 Although airports are open, there are limited commercial options to Europe and flights with Togo, Ghana and Burkina Faso are suspended.
 Land borders remain closed since march 20.
 All passengers arriving in Togo must complete an online immigration and health form and pay CFA 40,000 for a COVID test before travel.
 There is also a curfew in Grand Lome from 9 pm to 5 am and wearing of masks is mandatory.
 Authorities announce curfews in three prefectures from August 25.
 Togolese government extends emergency state for the second time

 Air New Zealand will be running one flight weekly throughout July.
 However, international flights approved by the Ministry of Health may enter the country.
 All international cruise ships and yachts scheduled to arrive after 19 March shall not be granted entry into Tonga until further notice.
-Government extends ‘sate of emergency’ until 26 October 2020.
+Tongan borders are closed for entry to all foreign nationals, except if authorization has been granted by the relevant Tongan government authority Government extends ‘sate of emergency’ until December 21, 2020

-After 28 September, only Tunisian residents or nationals will be allowed to enter the country.
+Borders between countries to reopen from 14 November; flights to resume with COVID-19 restrictions in place.
 Arriving passengers will need to show a negative PRC test taken no more than 72 hours before arrival.
 You will then enter obligatory quarantine and given another PCR test after 5- 7 days.
 There are no restrictions on travel to and from airports and ports and all modes of public transport are permitted to operate at full capacity.
 From 8 October two-week curfew in Greater Tunis: Monday – Friday: 9pm to 5am.
 Saturday and Sunday: 7pm to 5am.
 From 1 October, two-week curfew in Sousse and Monastir: 8pm to 6am.
+A State of Emergency is in effect through 11:59 PM, December 3, 2020.

 On June 12, Turkey opened its land, sea and air borders.
 The country has listed 40 countries for reciprocal flights and will begin flights to these countries' gradually.
 Turkish authorities to resume passenger flights to India, Kuwait, Russia, South Africa on 1 August.
-Turkish authorities postpone resumption of Iran flights until 2 October.
-Turkey extends suspension of flights to, from Iraq until 1 October.
 Turkey has also started using a HES code which is required for anyone traveling intercity.
 Although most restrictions have been lifted, train services and inter-city coach services are operating on a reduced capacity.
-As of 8 September the wearing of masks is mandatory at all times outside the home throughout Turkey.
+Effective Tuesday, December 1, a general curfew is in effect every weeknight from 9 p.m. to 5 a.m.
+Monday through Friday.

 Although Tuvalu has no confirmed COVID-19 cases, the Government has restricted entry to the country.
 There are currently no commercial to Tuvalu and the borders are closed to all non-nationals/residents.
 All those from 'high-risk' countries are not allowed to enter Tuvalu unless they stay in another low risk country for at least five days before traveling to Tuvalu.
 This restriction also applies to seafarers from foreign vessels.
 All public gatherings of ten or more people are banned.